hydrosquall/caravan/README.md

     - Do you hold an MLS or related degree?
 Are you a geek about digital archival and directing its future towards the development and use of open-source, accessible tools?
 Get in [touch](mailto:marcusrussi+caravan@gmail.com)!
 - Based on these recommendations, implement a small set of digital archival techniques within the Caravan GitHub repository
     - Do you have experience with DevOps, GNU make, built tooling, etc?
 Get in [touch](mailto:marcusrussi+caravan@gmail.com)!
+- _One or more technical subprojects to be announced soon, as time and person-resource allows..._
+- _One or more arts-focused subprojects to be announced soon, as time and person-resource allows..._
+- _One or more logistics-focused subprojects to be announced soon, as time and person-resource allows..._
+- _One or more funding-focused subprojects to be announced soon, as time and person-resource allows..._
-- _Many more to be announced soon, as time and person-resource allows..._
+- _One or more publicity- and messaging-focused subprojects to be announced soon, as time and person-resource allows..._
 - Do you have an idea for work that is worth doing under the umbrella of this art project/social movement?
+Did something in the italicized text above pique your interest?
 Get in [touch](mailto:marcusrussi+caravan@gmail.com)!

 # What are the people who are involved with Caravan thinking these days?